sofiagavanelli/BiKaya-OS/README.md

 $ make -f umpsmake
 ```

-or, it is also possible, one can invoke `make` specifying a target:
+or, it is also possible, invoking `make` specifying a target:

 ```
 $ make umps